Beuterei/home-assistant/README.md

 4. Login to cloud

+5. Setup backup or restore from backup

-5. Enable advanced mode under profile settings
+6. Enable advanced mode under profile settings

-6. Configure MQTT with:
+7. Configure MQTT with:

    | Variable   | Value                                                                  |
    | ---------- | ---------------------------------------------------------------------- |